oxchains/themis-token-contract/README.md

 ## Function of contract
 * can be paused in some emergency situation
 * can mint tokens to someone directly
-* can sell tokens to someone automatic
+* can sell tokens to someone in white list automatic
 * can change the owner of contract
 * will not sell tokens when goal reached
 * will not sell tokens when ico over